grackle-project/grackle/CONTRIBUTING.rst

 Making and Sharing Changes
 --------------------------

-The simplest way to submit changes to yt is to do the following:
+The simplest way to submit changes to Grackle is to do the following:

 * Build Grackle from the mercurial repository
 * Navigate to the root of the Grackle repository